Luke’s Place is named in memory of Luke

 Luke’s Place is a centre for change devoted solely to improving the safety and experience of abused women and their children as they proceed through the family law process.
 Luke’s Place has focused on the development of a specialized response to support abused women in this difficult and challenging process including

-- individual service and group support through our Family Law Networking Group
+- individual service and group support for clients

 - free Summary Legal Advice Clinics in the Durham region supported in part by Legal Aid Ontario

-- the Virtual Legal Clinic, which connects women in remote communities to lawyers, developed with support from the Law Foundation
+- the Virtual Legal Clinic, which connects women in remote communities to lawyers

-- in-person and online training for shelter staff, lawyers, and other social service professionals throughout the province
+- in-person and online training for shelter staff, lawyers, and other social service professionals throughout Ontario

 - mentoring and policy development support with agencies throughout the province

-- training for lawyers on “Effective Lawyering for Clients Leaving Abusive Relationships”, developed
+- training for lawyers on “Effective Lawyering for Clients Leaving Abusive Relationships”

 - bi-monthly legal information postings to our popular news blog